ishandutta2007/free-api/README.md

  - Dependency syntax analysis (can be called online) : Use the dependency relationship between words in a sentence to represent words —— <a href="https://www.free-api.com/doc/53" target='_blank'> Interface address </a>

- - DNN language model (can be called online) : The language model is calculated by calculating the probability of a sentence composed of given words —— <a href = "https: //www.free-api.com/doc/54 "target = '_ blank'> Interface address </a>
+ - DNN language model (can be called online) : The language model is calculated by calculating the probability of a sentence composed of given words —— <a href = "https: //www.free-api.com/doc/54" target = '_ blank'> Interface address </a>

  - Short text similarity (can be called online) : Short text similarity Computing services can provide different short texts —— <a href="https://www.free-api.com/doc/55" target='_blank'> Interface address </a>

- -  Text error correction (can be called online) : Text error correction supports short text, long text, speech recognition results —— <a href = "https://www.free-api.com/ doc / 56 "target = '_ blank'> Interface address </a>
+ -  Text error correction (can be called online) : Text error correction supports short text, long text, speech recognition results —— <a href = "https://www.free-api.com/ doc / 56" target = '_ blank'> Interface address </a>

  - Emotional tendency analysis (can be called online) : For Chinese texts with subjective descriptions, it can be automatically determined .—— <a href="https://www.free-api.com/doc/57" target='_blank'> Interface address </a>